michaildoukas/head2head/README.md

 #### Video data visualisation after face detection and cropping

-We have trained and tested Head2Head on the seven target identities shown below:
+We have trained and tested Head2Head on the seven target identities (Turnbull, Obama, Putin, Merkel, Trudeau, Biden, May) shown below:

 ![](imgs/head2headDataset_identities.png)